 The second reason I’m disgruntled is that this is actually a terrible plan for caring for baby goats.
 It’s incredibly easy to kill a baby goat by over-feeding them, for instance.
 Baby goats will literally drink enough milk to kill them.
 If they’re using formula instead of milk, having differently mixed formula from meal to meal (eg one batch a little weaker, one batch a little stronger) is another great way to make a baby goat sick.
 Unless you’re monitoring every single volunteer (which then means you’re getting up every four hours to supervise the feedings, and they’re trying to get out of the lack of sleep that comes with raising baby goats) you are risking the health of the kids in the name of profit.

 They could, of course, choose to leave the mothers and babies together for two weeks and then separate them overnight, milking the mothers out first thing in the morning.
-This would give the babies the best opportunity to be healthy while letting the owners get sleep during the early weeks of baby goat life and wouldn’t require a bunch of people to supply unpaid labor.
+This would give the babies the best opportunity to be healthy while letting the owners get sleep with their mongolian fur pillow during the early weeks of baby goat life and wouldn’t require a bunch of people to supply unpaid labor.
 But it would also cut into their profits.
 Margins are already tight on dairy farms, so they may not feel this is possible.

 In short, this isn’t a warm fuzzy feel good story.
 This is about a for-profit business engaging in practices that endanger the goats and exploit people for free labor.
 No bueno.
 There’s a reason I offer to barter with my friends who come to help out.